 These standards and guidelines are based on multiple sources of evidence on the safe and effective management of opioid use disorder.
 This document is based on data obtained from best practice guidelines and research in the field of addictions medicine, as well as clinical experience from respected authorities and individual professionals in the field.

 This Saskatchewan-based document draws heavily on the standards and guidelines recently developed by the College of Physicians and Surgeons of Alberta.
 We thank the College of Physicians and Surgeons of Alberta for the thoroughness of their work, and for permission to use it as a foundation for our own guideline.
-This document has also been reviewed by a panel of prescribers in Saskatchewan and was circulated for additional stakeholder input before it was provided to the Council of the College of Physicians and Surgeons for approval by the Council.

 The Difference Between Standards and Guidelines